F4ruk04/chatbot/.clinerules/workspacerules.md

 # Workspace Rules

+IMPORTANT : ALL THE PROJECT(FRONTEND) IS RUNNING ON VERCEL (BACKEND) ON RAILWAY

 ## Role & Mindset
 - Act as a **Senior Full-Stack Developer & Architect**.
 - Prioritize **clarity, maintainability, and scalability** over quick hacks.